 New Real Estate Capital Gains Rules After 1997

 The only other option you had to protect your earnings was based on age.
-If you were 55 or over, you could take a special exemption one time in your life, of up to $125,000.
-Either way, you had to fill out a special form to prove to the IRS that you were following the rules.
+If you were 55 or over, you could take an individual exemption one time in your life, of up to $125,000.
+Either way, you had to fill out a particular form to prove to the IRS that you were following the rules.

 Real Estate Capital Gains Explained

 Real estate capital gains are, fortunately, one of the best tax breaks available to the average person.
-This means that in most situations, you have little to worry about unless your home is going to bring in a great deal of money.
-You have to realize large gains on your personal home before you pay a penny to taxes.
+This means that in most situations, you have little to worry about unless your home is going to bring in a significant amount of money.
+You have to realize substantial gains on your personal home before you pay a penny to taxes.
 In most instances, the rules are as follows:

-- If you are single, you can make up to $250,000 in profits on your home sale before you have to pay taxes.
+- If you are single, you can make up to $250,000 in profits from your home sale before you have to pay taxes.

 - If you are married, you can make up to $500,000 in profits before paying capital gains tax.

 This is pretty exciting news for most home sellers.
-Granted, there are areas that have seen serious real estate booms, where you may be able to go over these numbers when you sell.
+Granted, some areas have seen severe real estate booms, where you may be able to go over these numbers when you sell.
 But for most home sellers, there is little worry of needing to pay Uncle Sam for their home sale.

 However, you do have to meet all of the requirements.
-Let’s explore those requirements so you can see how they apply to you:
+Let’s explore those conditions so you can see how they apply to you:

 - This does not apply to your vacation home – Keep in mind that selling your vacation or second home does not yield the same tax benefits.
 Even if you move into the second home and live there for two years, some of the profit from the sale will still be taxable, based on how long the residence was used as a secondary home.

-- Understand your new spouse’s home sale history – Although the law is fairly lenient on residency times for marriages, it is not so lenient on previous uses of the exclusion.
-If your new spouse used the home sale exclusion within the past two year – like selling his own house to move in with you – this will impact your ability to use it for the current home sale.
+- Understand your new spouse’s home sale history – Although the law is fairly lenient on residency times for marriages; it is not so lenient on previous uses of the exclusion.
+If your new spouse used the home sale exclusion within the past two year – like selling his house to move in with you – this would impact your ability to use it for the current home sale.
 If he just sold the house, you will need to wait a full two years before you can take advantage of the full exclusion.
-You may be able to get a partial exclusion though, depending on your situation.
+You may be able to get a partial exclusion, though, depending on your situation.

 Wealthy Tax Loophole Closed

 In 2009 there was a law put into effect that closed a tax loophole in the capital gains tax law.
-The law is known as the 2008 Housing and Economic Recovery act.
+The law is known as the 2008 Housing and Economic Recovery Act.
 The law was put into effect as a means of preventing wealthy homeowners from avoiding paying taxes.
-Prior to the loophole being closed, wealthy home owners who own two or more homes were able to jump from one home to another to avoid paying capital gains.
+Before the loophole being closed, wealthy owners who own two or more homes were able to jump from one house to another to avoid paying capital gains.

 These wealthy homeowners would avoid paying the capital gains tax by selling their primary home, claiming a full tax exclusion and then moving to a second or third home that they have owned for some time.
 They would then make it their primary residence and then turn around and sell the home paying little or no capital gains tax.

-The modification in the law says that the gain may not be excluded for periods of “non qualified use”, essentially the period of time when the home was not used as the taxpayer’s primary residence.
+The modification in the law says that the gain may not be excluded for periods of “nonqualified use,” mostly the time when the home was not used as the taxpayer’s primary residence.

 Special Provisions for Extenuating Circumstances

 Your spouse passes away – Another provision in the tax law was changed in 2008.
-This change takes into account the special circumstance an owner faces when a home after their spouse dies.
-Previously in order to exclude the full profit amount excluded from taxes the surviving spouse had to sell within the same year of the death.
+This change takes into account the unique circumstance an owner faces when a home after their spouse dies.
+Previously to exclude the full profit amount excluded from taxes the surviving spouse had to sell within the same year of the death.
 The change allowed the widower to have up to two years to sell the property without facing the burden of paying taxes.
-As long as the surviving spouse sells withing the two year window they will be able to exclude the full amount of profit.
+As long as the surviving spouse sells withing the two-year window, they will be able to exclude the full amount of profit.

 Understand The Actual Exclusion Amount

 The way you figure out how much you can exclude is not just a matter of your sale price.
-You have to figure out exactly how much profit you made, minus what you put into the home.
-Profit is what is taxed, and profit is considered how much you made after your basis in the home is accounted for.
+You need to find out exactly how much profit you made, minus what you put into the home.
+Profit is what is taxed, and gain is considered how much you made after your basis in the home is taken into consideration.
 The equation is not that complicated, but it does involve more than just the final sale price of your home.

 To determine your basis in the house, you need to look at what you paid for the home, plus any capital improvements you made to the residence.
 Capital improvements can be the bathroom renovation, the garage you converted into a recreation room, etc.

-One thing to make note of is the importance of distinguishing between an improvement and a repair for tax purposes.
-Improvements are allowed to count toward your tax basis, repairs are not.
+One thing to make a note of is the importance of distinguishing between an improvement and a repair for tax purposes.
+Improvements are allowed to count toward your tax basis; repairs are not.
 Understanding the difference between the two is paramount.

 Keep in mind that even if you do not meet the exact standards for the exclusion – say you lived there only a year and a half – you can still use a portion of it to protect your profits.
 The exact amount will be based on how closely you do fit the standards.
 At a year and a half, you would be at 75% of the requirement, meaning you could get a 75% exclusion.

 If you are considering selling your house, talk to your Realtor and your accountant to determine exactly how these laws apply to you.
 If you are like most people, you can sell your home without worrying about taxes.
-The IRS also puts out a great real estate tax guide that can help answer questions you may have as it pertains to taxes.
+The IRS also puts out an excellent real estate tax guide that can help answer questions you may have as it pertains to taxes.

 - How to get an abatement on high property taxes via Maximum Real Estate Exposure.